 We may collect and process the following data about you:

 - The information may include your name and address, your email address, payment details and other personal details;

 - Information we ask you for, when you make your reservation over the telephone;

 - Information that you provide by filling in forms on our site hurleyhouse.co.uk.
-This includes information provided at the time of subscribing to our mailing list, making a reservation in our restaurant or hotel, as well as requesting further contact.
+This includes information provided at the time of subscribing to our mailing list, making a reservation in our restaurant or hotel, applying for a position with us, as well as requesting further contact.
 We may also ask you for information when you report a problem with our products or services;

 - We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them;

 - During your visit or stay, we record your itemised spending to properly assemble your bill.
 This may include your room rate and other expenses billed to your room, as well as other consumption you may have made in our restaurant and/or bar.
 We also record this information to comply with financial reporting requirements, including those imposed by auditors and government regulators;

 - We may also collect certain information as required by local laws (e.g. passport or ID number);